Guides

 Google's Gmail service is one of the most popular and user-friendly email platforms in the world.
 It offers a wide range of features and tools that make it ideal for both personal and professional use.
-Opening a Gmail account for your company not only lends professionalism but also offers an array of tools to streamline your operations.
+Opening a Gmail account for your company gives you professional emails and streamlined operations.

 In this article, we'll walk you through the benefits of using Gmail for business, the necessary prerequisites, a step-by-step setup process, and valuable tips for managing your account.